 - Checklist of academic prerequisites

-- A written personal statement; instructions are provided
+- A written personal statement; follow the guidelines provided

 - A list of three references.
 Reference forms and instructions are provided.
 References are to be sent directly to Admissions by referees.